Regent Diamond: Sale to the French Regent

 After many attempts to sell it to various members of European royalty, including Louis XIV of France, it was purchased for the French Crown by the French Regent, Philippe II, Duke of Orléans, in 1717 for £135,000, at the urging of his close friend and famed memoirist Louis de Rouvroy, duc de Saint-Simon.
 The stone was set into the crown of Louis XV for his coronation in 1722 and then into a new crown for the Coronation of Louis XVI in 1775.
 It was also used to adorn a hat belonging to Marie Antoinette.
 In 1791, its appraised value was £480,000.

 In 1792, during the revolutionary furore in Paris, "Le Régent", or the regent diamond, was stolen along with other crown jewels of France, but was later recovered.
 It was found in some roof timbers in an attic in Paris.
-The diamond was used as security or collateral on several occasions by the Directoire and later the Consulat to finance the military expenses: 1797-1798 it was pledged to the Berlin Entrepreneur Sigmund Otto Joseph von Treskow and 1798–1801 to the Dutch Banker Ingace-Joseph Vanlerberghe in Amsterdam.
+The diamond was used as security or collateral on several occasions by the Directory and later the Consulate to finance the military expenses: 1797-1798 it was pledged to the Berlin Entrepreneur Sigmund Otto Joseph von Treskow and 1798–1801 to the Dutch Banker Ingace-Joseph Vanlerberghe in Amsterdam.
 In 1801 the gem was permanently redeemed by Napoleon Bonaparte.

 Coronation Portrait of Charles X by François Gérard, 1825.
 Note the Regent Diamond set in the Fleur-de-lis at the top of the crown at left.

 Napoleon used it for the guard of his sword, designed by the goldsmiths Odiot, Boutet and Marie-Etienne Nitot.
 In 1812 it appeared on the Emperor's two-edged sword, which was a work of Nitot.
 Napoleon's second wife, Archduchess Marie Louise of Austria, carried the Régent back to the Austrian Empire upon his exile.
 Later her father returned it to the French Crown Jewels.
-The diamond was mounted successively on the crowns of Louis XVIII, Charles X and Napoleon III and later in a Greek diadem designed for Empress Eugenie.
+The diamond was mounted successively on the crowns of Louis XVIII, Charles X and Napoleon III and later in a Greek diadem designed for Empress Eugénie.
 Today it remains in the French Royal Treasury at the Louvre.
 It has been on display there since 1887.
 Experts in the early 21st century have estimated the Regent Diamond value to be over USD60,000,000.